Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 Hash maps (AKA hash tables or just "hashes" in Ruby) can read, write, and delete entries in O(1) (constant time) in the average case.
 However, in the worst case these operations occur in O(n) (linear time) because of the need for rehashing.
-What rehashing is an why it's necessary becomes apparent once you understand how hash maps work under the hood.
+What rehashing is and why it's necessary become apparent once you understand how hash maps work under the hood.

 In this implementation we will create a hash map by using the linked list and dynamically resizing array data structures we've already built, along with a crucial third piece: a hash function.

+### Hash functions
 Hash functions take in some arbitrary data and output an integer value known as a "hash", "hash digest", or "hash code" that has several useful properties:
-1. It is always of the same number of digits
+1. It is always of the same number of digits.
 2. Its input value cannot be deduced from its output value.
 3. It is uniformly random, meaning if the possible range of values for your hash function is 1-100, each of those numbers is equally likely to be